The following brief notes are provided to assist members fully understand these cost tables.

 Fuel: This is based on the latest bulk diesel prices as recorded weekly by the RHA.
 Consumption figures are based on the survey results.

 You will need to keep a close watch on fuel prices and incorporate changes in your costs as they occur.
-The current reduction in Brent Oil costs is significant however it is questionable whether this is going to continue.
 You also need to include your own miles per gallon figures.